The Lovers Large Sculpture

 All Lazo Studio pieces are made to order and each is completely unique.

 The price quoted is a guide and is subject to change depending on individual specifications.
+Quoted prices exclude VAT, for UK sales a 20% VAT is applied.
 This piece can be designed and painted to client specification.

 If you would like to commission a piece like this, then please contact us to discuss your requirements.